 The public affairs program rankings are based solely on the results of a peer assessment survey.
-Our rankings, completed in 2012 and based on surveys conducted in fall 2011, are based entirely on responses of deans, directors, and department chairs representing 266 master of public affairs and administration programs, two per school.
+Our rankings, completed in 2012 and based on surveys conducted in fall 2011, are based entirely on responses of deans, directors and department chairs representing 266 master's in public affairs and administration programs, two per school.

 Respondents were asked to rate the academic quality of master's programs on a scale of 1 (marginal) to 5 (outstanding).
 Scores for each school were totaled and divided by the number of respondents who rated that school.
 The response rate was 39 percent.
 Assessment survey data were collected by Ipsos Public Affairs.

-The lists of schools and individuals surveyed were provided by the National Association of Schools of Public Affairs and Administration and the Association for Public Policy Analysis and Management.
+The lists of schools and individuals surveyed were provided by the National Association of Schools of Public Affairs and Administration, now know as the Network of Schools of Public Policy, Affairs and Administration, and the Association for Public Policy Analysis and Management.

 [See the Best Public Affairs Schools rankings.]